Babai the Great: Biography

 From 610 to 628 the last and most devastating wars between Byzantium and Persia took place.
 First Persia conquered parts of Byzantium, which were populated mostly by Miaphysite and Chalcedonian Christians.
-To be popular in the newly gained provinces, King Khosrau II did not want to favor the Nestorians any more.
-During the successful Byzantine counterattack 622–628, Chalcedonians and especially Miaphysites were on the advance in Persia and several sees and villages were lost by the Church of the East.
+To be popular in the newly gained provinces, King Khosrau II did not want to favor the Church of the East anymore.
+During the successful Byzantine counterattack 622–628, Chalcedonians and especially Miaphysites were on the advance in Persia, and several sees and villages were lost by the Church of the East.
 The king successfully blocked an election in the church, preventing the church from having any figure who could allow new bishops and metropolitans to be consecrated.

-During the decades of this vacancy, the Nestorian church required a sort of authority.
+During the decades of this vacancy, the Church of the East required a sort of authority.
 Because the king remained staunch in his policy, the church chose to separate itself from the king's royal proscription.
 Two vekils (regents) were selected as a stop-gap measure: Archdeacon Mar Aba, who handled matters in the South.
 In the North, Babai the Great was chosen to lead, who at the time was abbot of a monastery on Mt.
 Izla.
 He was nominated inspector-general or visitor of the monasteries of the three northern provinces by the Metropolitans of Nisibis, B. Garmai, and Adiabene.
 Therefore, Babai, even though not yet a bishop, acted as patriarch in all ecclesiastical matters, though he could not ordain or consecrate.
-He was appointed 'visitor of the monasteries' of the North, and administered the church in collaboration with Archdeacon Mar Aba.
+He was appointed 'visitor of the monasteries' of the North and administered the church in collaboration with Archdeacon Mar Aba.
 In particular, this new position allowed Babai to investigate the orthodoxy of the monasteries and monks of northern Mesopotamia, and to enforce discipline throughout the monasteries of northern Mesopotamia, even against occasional resistance.

-Babai the Great and Mar Aba administered the Nestorian Church for 17 years.
+Babai the Great and Mar Aba administered the Church of the East for 17 years.
 Attempts were made during that time to ask the king to change his mind and allow an election, but influences in the court, such as Gabriel of Shiggar, and the king's wife Shirin, both miaphysite, blocked the requests.
 Gabriel was seeking to maneuver things such that the decision of Catholicos would have been in his own hands, an option completely unacceptable to the bishops.

 The king defended this policy until his death in 628.
 The situation, and vacancy, endured until Khosrau II was murdered in 628.
 After this, Babai was promptly, and unanimously, elected Catholicos, but he declined.
 Soon afterward, he died in the cell of his monastery on Mt.
 Izla, being 75 or 77 years old.